Students and Insurance

 A practicum is defined as: an assigned work experience component of a program, sanctioned by the institution.
 Practicums involve unpaid and supervised work which takes place at the host employer's premises or place of business.

-Domestic students who have not opted out of the TRU Students’ Union benefit plan have additional coverage.
-More details can be found at their website: TRUSU Health and Dental Plan.
+Full-time students who have not opted out of the TRU Students’ Union benefit plan have additional coverage.
+More details can be found on their website: TRUSU Health and Dental Plan.

 Students may also be covered through individual or family benefits or insurance plans.